dawgfish/labs/HYCU/hycu_lab.rst

 Prerequisites:	- SQL Server with a single SQL instance
 - Credentials for VM access, and Credentials for SQL database access (sysadmin permission)

-HYCU will be able to auto discover applications running inside a VM, and offer application level backup / restore.
+	..
+Note ::HYCU will be able to auto discover applications running inside a VM, and offer application level backup / restore.
 With this application awareness capability, you can now focus on protecting your applications.
 Follow the below steps in order to perform an application aware backup / restore

- 	Select Virtual Machines in the main left menu (Picture 30)
+ 	1. Select Virtual Machines in the main left menu (Picture 30)

- 	Click on Credentials on the right-hand side
+ 	2. Click on Credentials on the right-hand side

- 	Create new credential group, make sure to use credentials with VM & APP access (Picture 31)
+ 	3. Create new credential group, make sure to use credentials with VM & APP access (Picture 31)

- 	Now, find the VM with SQL server running on it
+ 	4. Find the VM with SQL server running on it

- 	Highlight it with a left mouse click, then click on Credentials
+ 	5. Highlight it with a left mouse click, then click on Credentials

- 	Assign the proper credentials to that VM.
+ 	6. Assign the proper credentials to that VM.
 The discovery process will then start automatically

- 	Once discovery has completed click on Applications in the main left side menu
+ 	7. Once discovery has completed click on Applications in the main left side menu

- 	Assign your desired Policy to discovered SQL application, and the backup process will start within 5 minutes (Picture 32)
+ 	8. Assign your desired Policy to discovered SQL application, and the backup process will start within 5 minutes (Picture 32)

- 	Start another backup manually by clicking on the Backup on top, and notice it is an incremental backup
+ 	9. Start another backup manually by clicking on the Backup on top, and notice it is an incremental backup

- 	On the same screen, when you click on the application, you will see all of the application restore point's that are   	 	 available.
+ 	10. On the same screen, when you click on the application, you will see all of the application restore point's that are   	 	 available.

- 	You can select any of these restore point's and select the “Restore” icon to perform a granular recovery of the database
+ 	11. You can select any of these restore point's and select the “Restore” icon to perform a granular recovery of the database

- 	Select either individual database, multiple databases, or full SQL instance (Picture33)
+ 	12. Select either individual database, multiple databases, or full SQL instance (Picture33)

- 	Notice that HYCU will offer restore to particular point in time for Databases which are configured in full recovery mode
+ 	13. Notice that HYCU will offer restore to particular point in time for Databases which are configured in full recovery mode

 	.. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image30.png